 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-What happens to your carefully backed up data if your house burns down?
+What happens to all your carefully backed up data if your house burns down?

 Become a Patron of Ask Leo! and go ad-free!

-A safe place … in your house?
-In the same structure as your
+But that safe place: is it in your house?
+In the same structure as your computer?

 Somewhere else.